5 Signs It’s Time to Shut Down Non-Profitable Work

 Also, when work isn’t rewarding, it becomes about your people, not money.
 Work repeatedly; doing tasks that don’t pay off leaves your team with no motivation.
 Lack of motivation often leads to frustration, and consistent frustration often leads to high employee turnover or burnout.

 According to a Gallup study, disengaged employees might cost businesses between 12% and 18% of their annual revenue.
-Organisations can reverse the trend by focusing on projects that engage and inspire their teams.
+Organizations can reverse the trend by focusing on projects that engage and inspire their teams rather than on when to discontinue non-profitable operations that drain morale.

 4. The Market Has Moved On

 Perhaps customer requirements have changed, and competitors provide better opportunities.
-And if your product or service is outdated or unsuitable for the market, your projects become a dead end.
+If your product or service is outdated or unsuitable for the market, your projects may come to a halt.

 The analysis by McKinsey & Company found that 70% of companies that quickly responded to changes were ahead of their competitors.
 The ability to quickly and cost-effectively reconsider helps you always be at the forefront.
 Thus, flexibility is a way to keep your business model relevant and competitive.